 Today marks National Mojito Day, a holiday we wholeheartedly support because, let's face it: there's no drink more refreshing than the classic mojito.
 The light, fizzy, tart, herbaceous cocktail was originally created in Cuba and made with yerba buena, a type of spearmint.
 These days, different variations and flavors of the mojito can be found all over the world.

 The ingredients for the classic version are simple — rum, sugar, lime juice, sparkling water, and mint — but the resulting cocktail is absolutely sublime.
-Keep reading to get the recipe just in time to celebrate today.

 8 mint leaves, plus 1 mint sprig for garnish

 - In a cocktail shaker, muddle the mint leaves.

 - Add ice and the rum, lime juice and simple syrup and shake well.

 - Strain into an ice-filled collins glass, stir in the club soda and garnish with the mint sprig.

 - Cocktails, Drinks